IP Care Enterprise Service

 NESA Compliance Services in the UAE

-Gap assessment, audit preparation and remediation for the UAE National Electronic Security Authority Information Assurance Standards — delivered by people who have done this before.
+Gap assessment, audit preparation and remediation for the UAE Information Assurance Standards (formerly NESA, now under the UAE Cyber Security Council) — delivered by people who have done this before.

 Overview